×

 Psychologist

 A psychologist or clinical psychologist can help if you are felling depressed or anxious, or are experiencing any other emotions that are making life difficult.
-Talking to a psycholigist can help if you or your family is having trouble getting used to life after stroke.
+Talking to a psychologist can help if you or your family is having trouble getting used to life after stroke.

 A psychologist or clinical psychologist is a type of health worker.